 The best way to check the progress of a batch of kombucha is to test aroma and flavor.
 Finished kombucha should taste rich and vinegary.
 You may or may not notice some other signs of culturing:

-The liquid has lightened in color and become cloudy.
+- The liquid has lightened in color and becomes cloudy.

 If you suspect there is a problem with your kombucha, consult our article on Kombucha Scoby Activation Troubleshooting or contact us before discarding anything.
 Most cultures can be saved with minor adjustments.